bradygaster/AspireTodo/README.md

       }
   }
   ```

+* Add a new Web API project, enlisting in Aspire orchestration (and uncheck controller usage so you get Minimal APIs) named `AspireTodo.TodoDatabaseManager`
+* Like with the `ApiService` project, remove all the "Weather" related code from the `Program.cs` when the project is added
+* Add a reference to the Aspire component `Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` (version `8.0.0-preview.3.24105.21`).
+This will provide all of the data access services for your PostgreSQL database.
+* Add a reference to the NuGet package `Microsoft.EntityFrameworkCore.Design` (version `8.0.1`).
+This enables migrations, EF Core's mechanism for tracking and deploying database changes.
 * Install the .NET EF tool by entering this command at your terminal:

   ```text
   dotnet tool install --global dotnet-ef --version 8.0.1
   ```